anyaevostinar/anyaevostinar.github.io/classes/201-f20/syllabus.md

+---
+layout: page
-# CS 201: Data Structures Syllabus
+title: CS201 Data Structures F20 Syllabus
+permalink: /classes/201-f20/syllabus
+---

 # NOTICE: THIS SYLLABUS IS NOT FINAL AND VERY LIKELY TO CHANGE
 Fall 2020